ripple/opensource.ripple.com/docs/xls-94-dynamic-mpts/reference.md

 ## MPTokenIssuanceSet Transaction Changes

-When updating mutable flags, issuers can set or clear any flag that was marked as mutable during the creation of the `MPTokenIssuance` object.
+When updating mutable flags, issuers can enable or disable any flag that was marked as mutable during the creation of the `MPTokenIssuance` object.

 ### Example JSON